fenildf/SM2-Emulator/README.md

 For version 1 scheduler on anki 2.0 and 2.1.
 <i>Why not support the V2 scheduler?</i>
-Anki21 is by any means matured.
+Anki21 is by no means matured.
 It could be taxing trying to keep up with the lapses.

 ## Screenshots: